 I can see his point.
 As a staunchly upper-middle class member of the Church of England, and of an older generation brought up in very different times, he must have been horrified when faced first with rock and roll and then by the libertine antics of The Rolling Stones and the aggression of The Who.
 Worst of all, the hippies – free love, drugs and long hair.
 Even the Beatles had become provocative during the second half of the sixties.
 They had grown their long hair even longer.

-Meanwhile, a lot of us had learned to play the guitar.
+Meanwhile, as mentioned, a lot of us had learned to play the guitar.

 And had long hair.